-KEY PRODUCT CHARACTERISTICS (KPCs)TRAINING FOR SUPPLIERS (OPS B SQ 01023)
+Supplier University of Polaris Key Product Characteristics (KPCs)Training for Suppliers (OPS B SQ 01023)

 6.5.
 MANUFACTURING FEASIBILITY COMMITMENT (MFC)

 Overview: Key step in the Polaris Development Program (PDP) process.
 The MFC shall be completed by the supplier to analyze and determine their ability to commit to all requirements as specified in Polaris design record prior to acceptance of any pre-production order.